mohammadrony/emarket/README.md

 ### Verify Your Application is Running

-Your application should be running locally on port 8080.
-Verify this by going to <http://localhost:8080> in your web browser.
+Your application should be running on <http://localhost:8080> and your private network.

 Thank you.